tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 ---

+* The Lightning Network (LN) mainnet reached over 1 000 active nodes for the first time in its short history
+* There are currently just over 11 000 active nodes on the main Bitcoin blockchain

+Note: It remarkable is how quickly users have flocked to the LN mainnet, a clear indication that enthusiasm for this scaling technology remains high.

+---

 From the whitepaper, in order to use the LN, a common-user needs to :
 1. Create the parent (funding transaction)
 2. Create the children (commitment transitions and all spends from the commitment transactions)